steve-cm/RaaS/README.md

 To test drive the RaaS API without even writing a single line of code, you can visit the [RaaS API Test Console](https://integration-www.tangocard.com/test_raas_api).

-Using the Test Console you can go through each resource supported the RaaS API, the requests and the responses for each of these resources.
+Using the Test Console you can go through each resource supported by the RaaS API, the requests and the responses for each of these resources.

 ## Production credentials